Detox Do’s and Don’ts

 For an instant upgrade in how you feel and look, there are four habits to break and four habits to make.
 So, let’s start with the hard part.
 To give your system a break, you need to avoid:

 1. Wheat.
-All wheat contains gluten and this irritates the gut.
+All wheat contains Gluten is a protein found in the cereals wheat, rye and barley.
+Obvious sources of gluten in the diet are bread, pasta, breakfast cereals and… and this irritates the gut.
 So, give your insides a week’s break.

 2. Milk.
-It’s the most common food allergen and most people produce antibodies to it.
+It’s the most common food An allergen is a substance that is foreign to the body and which can cause an allergic reaction in certain people.
+Pollen is an example… and most people produce antibodies to it.
 In other words, it causes your immune system to react.
 It’s also mucus forming.
 Give your system a week off milk and all dairy products.

 3. Caffeine.
 This might be the hardest part if you’re addicted.
 But that’s the point.
 Caffeine is an addictive toxin that makes your liver work hard to detoxify it.
 If you can bear it, cut out caffeine for one week.
 If not, then two cups of green tea is the thin edge of the wedge.